TN Lawmakers file bill for free school breakfast/lunch - NewsBreak

 It’s a bill with bipartisan support.

-“We are way overdue to provide every child with free lunch and breakfast at their school if they so need it,” said Rep. John Ray Clemmons (D-Nashville).
+“We are way overdue to provide every child with free lunch and breakfast at their school if they so need it,” said Rep. John Ray Clemmons (D-Nashville).‘CranBeary Bear’ dies, struggled to walk and could not climb trees

 Clemmons said he’s filed a similar bill for years, but Republicans continuously shot it down.